Mindcool25/BlenderDocsENGL3085/docs/20_Sculpting.md

 ![*ArrowsPointingToLocationOfSculptModeSelection*](images/SelectSculptMode.png)

-/newpage
+\newpage

 # Brushes
 Sculpting is done using brushes.
 Brushes follow the curvature of the surface of the object.
 The inner ring of the brush cursor visualizes the strength of the brush.
 There are several different brushes you can choose from, each having a different strength and purpose.

 ## Common Brushes
 Here are some common brushes used during sculpting.
 These brushes can be selected at the bottom of the screen.
 Hovering your mouse over these icons shows you the name of the brush and a quick description of it's functionality.

 - Clay Strips
-  -  block out broad shapes and build up volumes before refining them further
+  - Block out broad shapes and build up volumes before refining them further
 - Grab
   - moves geometry across the screen for general shaping.
 - Smooth